pingcap/tidb-operator/en/destroy-a-tidb-cluster.md

 # Destroy TiDB Clusters in Kubernetes

-This document describes how to deploy TiDB clusters in Kubernetes.
+This document describes how to destroy TiDB clusters in Kubernetes.

 ## Destroy a TiDB cluster managed by `TidbCluster`